liangxianzhe/creator/README.md

 mechanism.

 So we built Creator.
-It is heavily inspired by `riverpod`, but with simpler data model, better async support and much simplified implementation.
+It is heavily inspired by `riverpod`, but with simpler data model, better async support, and much-simplified implementation.

-The benefit using Creator:
+The benefit of using Creator:

-* Enables concise, fluid, readable and testable code.
+* Enables concise, fluid, readable, and testable code.
 * Expressive for both sync and async behavior.
 * Simple concept.
 Simple implementation.
 Lightweight.